CAAPIM/Microgateway/get-started/get-further/api-with-basic-auth.md

   ```
   curl --insecure --user "admin:password" https://localhost/quickstart/1.0/services
   ```
-  Should return a list containing your Google Search service.
+  Should return a list containing your Google Search With Basic Auth service.

 - Use your exposed API: